 [go: up one dir, main page]

 CHFI-FM (98.1 MHz) is a commercial radio station in Toronto, Ontario, Canada.
-Owned and operated by Rogers Radio, a division of Rogers Sports & Media, it broadcasts an adult contemporary format, switching to Christmas music for part of November and December.
+Owned and operated by Rogers Radio, a division of Rogers Sports & Media, it broadcasts an Christmas format, switching to Adult contemporary for part of January through November.
 The studios are in the Rogers Building on the northwest corner of Bloor and Jarvis Streets in Downtown Toronto.
 CHFI is often the most listened-to commercial radio station in Greater Toronto, according to the Numeris ratings.[1]

 CHFI-FM